-Momofuku Ando invented the first ever instant noodles in 1958 in Japan.
+Momofuku Ando invented the first-ever instant noodles in 1958 in Japan.
 Ando had 4 criteria drawn up in his mind.
 They should be tasty, non-perishable, be ready instantly, economical and safe.

 The blocks of instant noodles are made by dehydrating the steamed and seasoned noodles in oil and heat.
 They can blend with almost anything and therefore you can see infinite flavour packages included varying even with geographical location.

 Although it was a luxury item before which not everyone could afford as they were more expensive than the normal noodles.
-But people in Japan eventually saw that they were more convenient and slowly started adapting it as a part of their meal.
+But people in Japan eventually saw that they were more convenient and slowly started adopting it as a part of their meal.

-The idea of selling noodles in cup came to Ando when he went on a business trip to the USA.
+The idea of selling noodles in a cup came to Ando when he went on a business trip to the USA.
 He saw them reusing Styrofoam coffee cups as ramen bowls.
 This eventually helped him create makeshift heat-resistant containers for his instant noodles.